Skip to main content

 Want to create a template for Confluence that's tailored to your team or brand?
 Follow these simple steps to get started.

-- Standardise your presentation and reduce errors: Templates give users a clear format and guidelines, ensuring that pages are accurate and error-free from the outset.
+• Standardise page structures to reduce errors: Templates give users a clear format to follow, ensuring that important information is never missed and pages are accurate from the start.

 How to create a template in Confluence Cloud